 [3-3-14] Except for Priority Mail Express COD, a Postmaster may restrict delivery of COD mail if the amount to be collected makes the carrier a potential target for theft or if previous experience indicates that the addressee will be unavailable to receive the article at the time of delivery.

 [3-3-14] [1-26-14] The mailer must securely affix a completed COD Form 3816 (retail version, see forms at http://pe.usps.gov/) or Form 3816-AS (USPS approved privately printed version under 1.7) to each article.
 The form must be attached either above the delivery address and to the right of the return address, or to the left of the delivery address on parcels.
 When a mailer uses a Form 3816-AS that does not provide detachable second and third copies, Form 3877 also must be used.
 Privately printed or computer-generated firm sheets may be used under the standards in 1.10.
 The mailer must submit firm sheets in duplicate and will receive one copy of the postmarked form as a mailing receipt (in lieu of Copy 3 of Form 3816 or Form 3816-AS) after the entries are verified by a postal employee.
 The acceptance Post Office retains the second copy.

 13.2.2 Completing COD Forms

-[3-3-14] The form must show article number, names and domestic addresses of mailer and addressee, amount due mailer, and amount of money order fee necessary to make remittance.
+[12-8-14] [3-3-14] The form must show article number, names and domestic addresses of mailer and addressee, amount due mailer, and amount of the money order fee necessary to make remittance.
 The USPS is not responsible for errors that a mailer makes in stating the charges to be collected.
-The information required on the COD form must be handwritten with ink, typewritten, or computer printed.
-The mailer may not stipulate “Cash Only” on the COD form.
+The information required on the COD form must be handwritten, typed or computer generated in ink.
+The mailer may not stipulate a specific payment method on the COD form.